FuzzyBunnys/FusorResearchReading/index.md

 - [The Goal: A business graphic novel](https://www.amazon.ca/Goal-Business-Graphic-Novel/dp/0884272079) - Eliyahu M. Goldrat, Dwight Jon Zimmerman and Dean Motter - Quick read about how to run a factory.
 - [New Atlantis and The Great Instauration](https://www.amazon.ca/Atlantis-Great-Instauration-Francis-Bacon/dp/1119098025/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=) - Francis Bacon - You have to read it.
 - [The Bias of Communication](https://www.amazon.ca/Bias-Communication-Harold-Innis/dp/0802068391) - Harold A. Innis - Excellent, space and time, geometry and algebra, communication and stability.
 - [BOOM: Bubbles and the End of Stagnation](https://press.stripe.com/boom) - Byrne Hobart and Tobias Huber - Excellent, learned lots in the chapter on fracking, Thiel's influence is obvious, and the references to so many sources which were new to me mixed in with many I already enjoyed is always a good sign.
 While I think their thesis is generally correct, I worry about some of the specifics.
 For a technology to be successful, the technology has to work.
 I think that revelation is not always present in some of their examples for the future.
+- [Orality and Literacy](https://www.amazon.ca/Orality-Literacy-Anniversary-Walter-Ong/dp/0415538386) - Walter Ong - An incredible book to read right now in the context of the internet, the rise of TikTok and social media.
+Huge implications for how people think about time based on how they communicate.

 **Articles**
 - [A Fractal of Lies](https://drmaciver.substack.com/p/a-fractal-of-lies) - David R. Maciver - Every once in awhile you get a glimpse beyond the veil.